 Please note: You will automatically be placed on the waiting list for all the clinics for which you applied and will not receive an e-mail unless a spot opens up.

-Monday, November 10th– Students who have been accepted into a clinic must accept offers by 12:00 noon.
-PLEASE do not accept an offer unless you actually will register for and take the clinic during SPRING 2015.
+Wednesday, April 29th– Students who have been accepted into a clinic must accept offers by 12:00 noon today.
+PLEASE do not accept an offer unless you actually will register for and take the clinic during FALL 2015.
 We encourage students to speak to clinic professors and students who have taken CLS clinics during the application period to understand the requirements of a clinic before accepting a place.
 It is important that clinic spaces, which are heavily in demand, do not go unfilled and that waiting list students are not disadvantaged by late entry into a clinic.
 Follow the accept/decline procedure set forth in the e-mail you receive.
 The Clinic Administrator will enroll you in the clinic during early registration period.

 Tuesday, April 30th– Students on the waiting list will receive notice by 5:00p.m., if they have been accepted for a clinic.

 Monday, May 4th– Students accepted from the waiting list must follow the accept/decline procedures by 12:00 noon.

 AFTER APPLICATION PERIOD IS OVER.
 Sometimes spaces become available for clinics after the application period has finished.
 Students will be notified by e-mail if a space becomes available before the beginning of the FALL 2015 semester.